 Kids love the outdoors, and love experiences.
-Planet gives are a great way to combine a give outside, within your neighborhood, and engage them in the natural wonders of planets, trees, public spaces, the ocean and little bugs.
-Planet gives also have kids looking around to see how others are protecting and preserving the environment.
+Planet gives are a great way to combine a give outside, within your neighborhood, and engage kids in the natural wonders of planets, trees, public spaces, the ocean and little bugs.
+A give to the planet also has kids looking around to see how others are protecting and preserving the environment.
 I think we have all experienced the awkward questions (always said very loudly) Why did that person just litter?
 Why is that person drinking from a straw?
 Why is that person buying water in a plastic bottle?
 Why do people have so much garbage?
 These very loud questions are less awkward than we think.
 It actually lets us intervene in a dangerous environmental habit that someone else has done and provides an opportunity for a young one to complete their daily give.
 By no means would I want people to litter to create daily gives for others, but Nic has been great at creating the ripple effect when he picks up someone else’s garbage right in front of them.

 10 Daily Gives That Teach Kids About the Planet